 Prejudice is negative feelings or attitudes toward people based on their identity or identities.
 Prejudice can have individual or widespread negative effects.
 At the individual level, a hiring manager may not hire a young man with a physical disability (even though that would be illegal if it were the only reason), which negatively affects that one man.
 However, if pervasive cultural thinking that people with physical disabilities are mentally deficient leads hiring managers all over the country to make similar decisions, then the prejudice has become a social injustice.
 In another example, when the disease we know today as AIDS started killing large numbers of people in the early 1980s, response by some health and government officials was influenced by prejudice (Figure 6.13).
+Since the disease was primarily affecting gay men, Haitian immigrants, and drug users, the disease was prejudged to be a disease that affected only "deviants" and therefore didn't get the same level of attention it would have otherwise.
+It took many years, investment of much money, and education campaigns to help people realize that HIV and AIDS do not prejudge based on race or sexual orientation and can affect any human.

-Figure 6.13 The red ribbon is used to bring awareness to HIV/AIDS research.
-AIDS Awareness - Sassy mom - CC BY-NC 2.0
+Figure 6.13 Prejudice surrounding the disease we now know as AIDS delayed government investment in researching its causes and developing treatments.
+AIDS Awareness - Sassy mom - CC BY-NC 2.0.